hackingjpr/Idat-Shiny/Tutorial/tutorial.md

 # Step Four - Results

 Once the calculation has been completed you should be brought to the Results tab.
-This tab will show a data table at the top which displays your sample names on the left and their risk vaules on the right.
+This tab will show a data table at the top which displays your sample names on the left and their risk values on the right.

 ![Risk Values](risk_values.png)